TheRealShoxie/Interactive-Robot-Chess/DOCS/How to build and run/BuildAndRun.md

  > Please supply the filepaths from root example "/.../.../...txt"

  Furhter it is important to change the file pahts to the chess engines within the chessengines.txt the same way as the filepaths to the txt's have been changed.
+ The chess engines are inside the data/Chess folder.
+Please refer to the existing filepath of the chess engines and only change the affected filepath.
+This means everything before data/Chess/...

 For information on how to add arguments to a roslaunch please refer to: [Roslaunch Explanation](http://wiki.ros.org/roslaunch/Commandline%20Tools).
 Refer specifically to 1.2 Passing in args.